herrevilkitten/holiday-in-ten-towns/Session_4.md

 * The party is thinking about doing something about a moose in the Lonely Wood.
 * _Some OOC discussion about the locations and quests in Icewind Dale happened_
 * The group decided to stop in [Termalaine] on the way to Lonely Wood.
 There is a situation regarding kobolds in a mine there.
-* Before leaving, the group looked for [Lin Trol
+* Before leaving, the group looked for [Lin Trollsbane] in the Northlook to collect their reward.
+Lin was out back, talking to a
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcyODcwOTQxNiw5NDgzODU1MzIsMTc3Nj
+eyJoaXN0b3J5IjpbLTE1MzMxODk2MzEsOTQ4Mzg1NTMyLDE3Nz
-U4MDE5NCwtMTU2NzM3MDcxMF19
+Y1ODAxOTQsLTE1NjczNzA3MTBdfQ==
 -->